 You can normally get it for about 40% less than RRP, so selling prices are typically around £40 — we have included a live price comparison here that should highlight the best prices for the Oral-B Pro 2000.

-The RRP is the same as last year’s model, but I have noticed that the average selling price is about £5-10 higher than last years model.
+The RRP is the same as the previous outdated model, but I have noticed that the average selling price is about £5-10 higher than the older model.

 You could pick up the Pro 2000 for around £30-35, but typically this is now about £40-45

 As time goes by the newer model may drop in line with this, but in all honesty, I think this is reflective of the increased production costs that have been felt globally as well as the likely increased price of including a Lithium-Ion battery.

 At £40 it is still a super value brush.

 Prices will vary from store to store.
-Quite often online retailers will have the best price, but often high street retailers like Superdrug and Boots run promotions which result in much lower ticket prices.
+Quite often online retailers will have the best price, but high street retailers like Superdrug and Boots regularly run promotions which result in much lower ticket prices.

 I would suggest up to about £45 you could justify paying for this brush, unless you are personally happy you pay more.